Research in the Hallas Lab

 Quantum materials can have marvelous magnetic and electronic states, ranging from superconductors to spin liquids to topological semimetals.
 These states often emerge under extreme conditions, very low temperatures and high magnetic fields.
 We have the ability to measure a wide range of physical properties, including magnetic susceptibility, heat capacity, and electrical resistivity, down to 0.05 K (1/20th of a degree above absolute zero!) and magnetic fields up to 14 T.

 While we can perform many measurements in our very own lab, some experimental techniques require us to travel to beam lines at large user facilities.
 We are lucky that Canada's only muon source, TRIUMF, is conveniently located on UBC campus!
 We can use muon spin resonance experiments to understand whether our magnetic material is frozen or dynamic or to determine the penetration depth in our superconductor.
+We also enjoy travelling to the Canadian Light Source in Saskatoon to perform x-ray scattering experiments, which can give us unique insight into the electronic states of individual elements.
 To access neutron beams we have to travel further; Canada does not currently have a major neutron source.
 Neutron scattering experiments can tell us the arrangement of magnetic moments in a magnetically ordered material or to map out the the spin excitations.
-Muon and neutron experiments provide critical insights into the behaviors of quantum materials, that in some cases cannot be accomplished with any other experimental probe.
+Muon, x-ray, neutron experiments provide critical insights into the behaviors of quantum materials, that in some cases cannot be accomplished with any other experimental probe.